spacemeshos/docs/docs/start/smeshing/smeshing_adv/post_init.md

 ### OpenCL

 PoST initialization requires support for [OpenCL](https://en.wikipedia.org/wiki/OpenCL).
-Installation instructions will vary depending upon your operating system, platform, and GPU hardware.
+Installation instructions will vary depending on your operating system, platform, and GPU hardware.
 A good starting place for Linux users is [this wiki page](https://wiki.archlinux.org/title/GPGPU).
 On Ubuntu and other Debian-compatible systems, it may be enough to install these packages:

 ```bash